saintmalik/blog.saintmalik.me/blog/2023-06-22-restore-backup-vault.md

   yaml_body = each.value
 }
 ```
-if everything goes well, you should have something like this in your aws s3 bucket.
+if everything goes well, you should have something like this in your AWS s3 bucket.

 <picture>
   <source type="image/webp" srcset={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/vault-backup-raft.webp`} alt="vault backup snapshot s3 bucket"/>